maybebyte/domain-sift/README.md

 ## Documentation

-After installation, you can find documentation with `perldoc`. `man` often works as well.
+After installation, you can read the documentation with `perldoc`.
+`man` often works as well.

 ```
 $ perldoc Domain::Sift